Carcinus maenas: Description

-C. maenas has a carapace up to 60 mm long and 90 mm wide, but can be larger outside its native range, reaching 100 mm wide in British Columbia.
+Carcinus maenas has a carapace up to 60 mm long and 90 mm wide, but can be larger outside its native range, reaching 100 mm wide in British Columbia.
 The carapace has five short teeth along the rim behind each eye, and three undulations between the eyes.
 The undulations, which protrude beyond the eyes, are the simplest means of distinguishing C. maenas from the closely related C. aestuarii, which can also be an invasive species.
 In C. aestuarii, the carapace lacks any bumps and extends forward beyond the eyes.
 Another characteristic for distinguishing the two species is the form of the first and second pleopods (collectively the gonopods), which are straight and parallel in C. aestuarii, but curve outwards in C. maenas.

 The colour of C. maenas varies greatly, from green to brown, grey, or red.
 This variation has a genetic component, but is largely due to local environmental factors.
 In particular, individuals which delay moulting become red-coloured rather than green.
 Red individuals are stronger and more aggressive, but are less tolerant of environmental stresses, such as low salinity or hypoxia.
 Juvenile crabs on average display greater patterning than adults.

 Native and introduced range

-C. maenas is native to European and North African coasts as far as the Baltic Sea in the east, and Iceland and Central Norway in the north, and is one of the most common crabs throughout much of its range.
-In the Mediterranean Sea, it is replaced by the closely related species C. aestuarii.
+Carcinus maenas is native to European and North African coasts as far as the Baltic Sea in the east, and Iceland and Central Norway in the north, and is one of the most common crabs throughout much of its range.
+In the Mediterranean Sea, it is replaced by the closely related Mediterranean green crab species C. aestuarii.